 - The ball is live until controlled by the pitcher on the rubber

 - Sliding is always okay, although runners can simply avoid the tag as well.
-If contact is made and the runner does not slide, the runner is automatically out.

 - Head-first slides are not allowed, except when returning to a base.